-- 324. During the installation of the proposed East Anglia ONE North and East Anglia TWO export cables there is potential for cumulative impacts on benthic receptors associated with the Outer Thames Estuary SPA.
+- 326. During the installation of the proposed East Anglia TWO and East Anglia ONE North export cables there is potential for cumulative impacts on benthic receptors associated with the Outer Thames Estuary SPA.
 Impacts would primarily be related to increases in suspended sediment and associated smothering during ploughing (see section 9.6.1.2).
-The volume of sediment released would be expected to be double that of the proposed East Anglia TWO project (see Table 9.2) as a worst case which amounts to 2,600,000m3 (which includes sediment released due to trenching in the HDD pop-out area for both projects (see Table 9.2 construction impact 2).
-While this represents a relatively large amount of disturbed sediment, the vast majority of it would settle in mounds on either side of the plough and would result in a low magnitude of impact (see section 9.6.1.2). - 325.
+The volume of sediment released would be expected to be double that of the proposed East Anglia TWO project (see Table 9.2) which amounts to 2,600,000m3 (which includes sediment released due to trenching in the HDD pop-out area for both projects (see Table 9.2 construction impact 2).
+While this represents a relatively large amount of disturbed sediment, the vast majority of it would settle in mounds on either side of the plough and would result in a low magnitude of impact (see section 9.6.1.2). - 327.
 Benthic species are likely to be habituated to increases in suspended sediments and physical disturbance caused by natural events and are therefore considered to be of low sensitivity.
-Sensitive habitats (i.e. sandbanks) in the Outer Thames Estuary SPA will be avoided by micrositing in both the proposed East Anglia ONE North and East Anglia TWO projects.
+Sensitive habitats (i.e. sandbanks) in the Outer Thames Estuary SPA will be avoided by micrositing in both the proposed East Anglia TWO and East Anglia ONE North projects.
 The overall impact would be of minor adverse significance.